 Haifa's Shuk HaTalpiot is one of the most vibrant parts of the city.
 Located at the junction of Sirkin and Lunz in the Hadar neighbourhood, the streets are filled with stall after stall of colourful and aromatic fresh vegetables, fruit, olives, cheeses and spices.
 There are also butchers and fishmongers and stalls selling household goods of all kinds from bedding to kitchen utensils, clothing to electrical goods.

 Every day (except Tuesday afternoon and Shabbat) thousands of shoppers come to the Shuk for great locally grown produce at very competitive prices.
-Many of the customers are from the large Orthodox community that lives in the area around Herzl and Nordau streets, but all communities come here and Arabic, Russian, French and English can be heard here as well as Hebrew.
-Even a few tourists manage to find their way here.
+Many of the customers are from the large Orthodox community that lives in the area around Herzl and Nordau streets, but everyone comes here and Arabic, Russian, French and English can be heard here as well as Hebrew.
+Even a few tourists manage to find their way to the shuk.
 On my recent visit I took away a large box of cherries for a mere 20 shekels, tasted other fruits, sniffed at the colourful spices and would have happily stocked up if I had been staying longer.
 There is something about the atmosphere that gives you the urge to buy!

 You might also like - Picture post 6 - Shuk Machane Yehuda, Jerusalem